-- 1. Effective June 30, 2023 (pay period 15), employees in the unit shall receive a four and one quarter (4.25%) base salary increase. - 2.
+- A. The base salaries for employees in the unit are set forth in the salary schedule of this MOU which is included as Appendix B of this MOU. - B. Compensation Increases - 1.
+Effective June 30, 2023 (pay period 15), employees in the unit shall receive a four and one quarter (4.25%) base salary increase. - 2.
 Effective June 28, 2024 (pay period 15), employees in the unit shall receive a two and three-tenths percent (2.30%) base salary increase. - 3.
 Effective June 27, 2025 (pay period 15), employees in the unit shall receive a two and one-half percent (2.50%) base salary increase. - 4.
-Effective June 26, 2026 (pay period 15), employees in the unit shall receive a two and one-half percent (2.50%) base salary increase. - B.C.
-Employees shall receive compensation on a salary basis at a biweekly rate within the range and step assigned to the class in which they are employed. - C.D.
-The Fire Chief may, in those instances where they determine that it is in the best interest of the Authority, approve additional individual salary increases, provided that the amount, when added to any other increase, shall not exceed fifteen percent (15%); however, no such increase shall cause an employee's salary to exceed the maximum of the applicable salary range. - D.E.
-If any employee is required to work an unusually large number of hours as a result of natural disasters and/or officially declared emergencies, such as floods, fires, storm conditions, high tides, etc., or due to extraordinary circumstances such as special projects, excessive call backs, etc., the Fire Chief, any Assistant Chief or Director may authorize additional compensation for such an employee or group of employees whom the Fire Chief, any Assistant Chief or Director determines should receive additional compensation.
+Effective June 26, 2026 (pay period 15), employees in the unit shall receive a two and one-half percent (2.50%) base salary increase. - C. Employees shall receive compensation on a salary basis at a biweekly rate within the range and step assigned to the class in which they are employed. - D. The Fire Chief may, in those instances where they determine that it is in the best interest of the Authority, approve additional individual salary increases, provided that the amount, when added to any other increase, shall not exceed fifteen percent (15%); however, no such increase shall cause an employee's salary to exceed the maximum of the applicable salary range. - E. If any employee is required to work an unusually large number of hours as a result of natural disasters and/or officially declared emergencies, such as floods, fires, storm conditions, high tides, etc., or due to extraordinary circumstances such as special projects, excessive call backs, etc., the Fire Chief, any Assistant Chief or Director may authorize additional compensation for such an employee or group of employees whom the Fire Chief, any Assistant Chief or Director determines should receive additional compensation.
 The rate of such compensation shall be equal to one-eightieth (1/80) of the employee's regular biweekly pay rate for the hours in excess of eighty (80) hours in a pay period.
 The Fire Chief, any Assistant Chief or Director may also authorize Management Administrative Leave (MAL) for members of the OCFAMA bargaining unit in lieu of compensation provided within this paragraph.
-MAL will not have cash value and cannot be cashed out (as permitted per agreement by Labor Code Section 227.3) at any time including at the end of employment.
-MAL can be used just like vacation by making a request to use it with each employee's supervisor. - E.F.
-No employee's base salary shall exceed the maximum of the salary range, except pursuant to the Y-Rate provisions in Article II, Section 4 of this MOU.
+MAL will not have cash value and cannot be cashed out (as permitted per agreement by Labor Code Section 227.3) at any time including at the end of employee's supervisor. - F. No employee's base salary shall exceed the maximum of the salary range, except pursuant to the Y-Rate provisions in Article II, Section 4 of this MOU.

-- F.G.
-No employee's salary shall be less than the minimum rate in the range assigned to the class they are employed. - G.H.
-At any time, the Association may request that the Authority conduct a classification and/or compensation analysis of any of its bargaining unit classifications.
+- G. No employee's salary shall be less than the minimum rate in the range assigned to the class they are employed. - H. At any time, the Association may request that the Authority conduct a classification and/or compensation analysis of any of its bargaining unit classifications.
 The Authority is under no obligation to conduct the analysis and its decision as to whether to do so remains within its discretion and not subject to the filing of a grievance.